hash2602/extremetoolkit/README.md

 bash main.sh
 ```

-NOTE: JUST USE FOR ETHICAL USES
+NOTE: JUST USE FOR ETHICAL ISSUES